Transport in Copenhagen: Regional trains

+Local trains

 There are also three different system of local trains in the northern and southernmost suburbs.
 These run on unelectrified tracks, and are not available in the central parts of the city.
 Most local train lines begin at stations where S-train or regional trains end.
 The local trains are included in the ticket system of the Metropolitan area, with most being part of the R-net.
 A network of regional trains and bus trunk routes, both running at 30 minute frequencies.